frequency-chain/docs/pages/Basics/Messages.md

 ## Batching Content

 Messages can be a collection of messages from multiple MSAs that are collated together into a batch.
-Usually these are structured as Schemas that are stored off chain such as in IPFS.
+Usually these are structured as Schemas that are stored off chain such (e.g., in IPFS).
 Only one data type is allowed per message payload in order to improve searching, indexing, and organizing message threads.
-Frequency supports off-chain, batched, messages as it allows a much higher effective message throughput and reduces costs associated with running a node.
+Frequency supports off-chain, batched, messages as this provides a much higher effective message throughput and reduces costs associated with running a node.

 Batched messages allow Providers to publish large quantities of data off chain at once, reducing the transaction price.
 There are tradeoffs for how long to wait to post batched messages.